eemebarbe/react-firebase-essentials/README.md

-## A fully-featured single-page app template that you can have hosted and running in minutes.
+## A fully-featured single-page app template, hosted and running in minutes.
 Based on create-react-app and Firebase.
 Written with React-Hooks.

 **Live demo at: (https://react-firebase-essentials.com)**